toobaSohail/Tumour-Detection/README.md

 This script file contains the email statement.
 Download it and Replace email with yours.
 Save this file into working project directory.

+These procfile, requirements.text and setup.sh file are for deployment purpose.
+If you want to deploy your project, use them otherwise just ignore.